hsnyder/c-serpent/README.md

 (use `signed char*` for int8), and `void*` which are converted to and from Python integers. `char*` and `void*` are also supported as return types, but other pointer types are not (so define your output arrays in Python, and populate them with C code).
+Non-void pointer arguments also accept `None`, which results in a null pointer being passed to the C function.

 For example, consider this C function: